crownstone/bluenet-release/scripts/raspberrypi_deploy/README.md

 #### Flash

-If these 3 files are present in the same dir, all you need to do is run:
+If these 3 files are present in the same dir, run:

 ```
 $ sudo openocd
 ```

 NOTE: the script might hang after a while.
 It's not perfect yet.
 You can just stop the process and restart it.
 This usually makes it work.
 If the script is properly executed, the script will end on "`shutdown command invoked`"

+Lastly, you have to *reset the device manually*.

 ## Using UART